Erasmus2016/backend/README.md

 ## License

-European Union Public Licence (EUPL)
+This project is licensed under the European Union Public Licence (EUPL).

+Please check the `LICENCE.txt` for more information.